kristianmandrup/ai-component/README.md

 If the bundle configuration of a child component is changed, you can force bundle it directly via:
 `aic bundle .` which will consult the `install.json` of the current folder and bundle that component and any unbundled child components.

-Notice that applications are considered components themselves.
+Applications are considered components themselves.
 Apps can even contain sub-apps that are child components!
 The setting `autoBundle` can be configured on the child component level if needed, to override the project level setting from `installer.json`.

+Bundling consists of:
+- updating `aurelia.json` config file with:
+  - add dependencies to vendor (and other) bundles
+  - add extra typing sources
+  - ...

+- add to and install `package.json` dependencies
+- install plugins
+- install typings
+- mark component entry as bundled

 ## unbundle component(s)